vejendla/Prince_housing/README.md

 Use this latest uploaded JSON file.
 The lkpData.csv file has ben converted to JSON file.
 In addition, the JSON file has been modified slightly to remove $ and commas.
 This JSON file contains data relevant to Region-4 Mercer, Monmouth and Ocean.
-This is the only region which are applicable to affordable housing project.
+This is the only region which is applicable to affordable housing project.
 Therefore, only this region is inlcuded in JSON file.

 https://github.com/maggienj/Prince_housing/blob/master/lkpDataV3.json